M6(GPT)3: Generating Multitrack Modifiable Multi-Minute MIDI Music from Text using Genetic algorithms, Probabilistic methods and GPT Models in any Progression and Time Signature: Experiemental evaluation

 The listening test was divided into two segments.
 In the first segment (\cref{tab:subjective-results}), participants evaluated 15 compositions from 3 different systems.
 Each composition was rated on a 1-to-5 scale across five criteria: 1) richness and diversity, 2) memorability, 3) entertainment value, 4) emotional conveyance, and 5) inspirational quality.
 The comparison systems were ComposerX \cite{deng2024composerx} and MMT \cite{dong2023multitrack}.
 We selected 5 "best examples" that were more than a minute in length from the websites of both systems, randomly mixed them with our model's 5 best compositions, and presented them to participants for evaluation.

-In the second test (\cref{tab:subjective-results-midicaps}), we compared the music generated by our system with pieces from the recently released MIDICaps dataset \cite{melechovsky2024midicaps}, which currently is the only openly available large-scale MIDI dataset with text captions.
-We randomly selected 5 full-length pieces from the dataset and generated 5 corresponding full-length songs using our system based on the same descriptions\footnote{Generated pieces can be heard on https://jpocwiar.github.io/M6-GPT3-Composer-Demo/.}.
-The participants were then surveyed to determine whether both the dataset compositions and the $\text{M}^\text{6}(\text{GPT})^\text{3}$ generations accurately matched their descriptions regarding tempo, instruments, mood, structure, and overall impression.
+In the second test (\cref{tab:subjective-results-midicaps}), we compared our system's outputs to MIDICaps \cite{melechovsky2024midicaps}, the only large-scale public MIDI dataset with text descriptions.
+We randomly selected 5 full-length pieces from the dataset and generated 5 corresponding full-length songs using our system based on the same descriptions. \footnote{Generated pieces can be heard on https://jpocwiar.github.io/M6-GPT3-Composer-Demo/.} The participants were then surveyed to determine whether both the dataset compositions and the M6(GPT)3 generations accurately matched their descriptions regarding tempo, instruments, mood, structure, and overall impression.